thindil/steamsky/bin/doc/MODDING.md

 ### Item data structure
 * Each item starts with tag `item`.
 * Attribute `index` is the item index (it can be a number or text) and must be unique.
 This value is used in ships and recipes data entries.
+The maxium length of the attribute is 64 characters.
 * Optional attribute `action`: What to do with this item.
 Possible values
   are: "add" (add this item, default option), "remove" (remove this item) or "update" (update selected item).